SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/07.Numbers-sum-14.PNG) ![](/assets/chapter-1-images/07.Numbers-sum-15.PNG)

 Does that seem complicated?
 If it does, that's completely normal.
 We are at the very start of our programming journey.
 The example above requires much more knowledge and skills, which we are going to develop using this book and later on as well.
 Just allow yourself to have some fun with desktop programming.
 Or bravely move forward to the next example or to the next chapter in the book.
-A time will come when this will to be easy for you, but you really have to put some effort and be persistent.
+There will come a time when this becomes easy for you, but you really have to put some effort and be persistent.
 Learning programming is a slow process involving lots and **lots of practice**.

 ### Web Application: 'Numbers Summator'
 Now we are going to create something even more complex, but also more interesting: a Web application that **calculates the sum of two numbers**.
 By entering two numbers in the first two text fields and clicking the **[Calculate]** button, **their sum is calculated** and the result is displayed in the third text field.